 Change the default ports used by each device accessible remotely

-Changing all of these ports on the devices will make an unauthorized users life harder.
-People often use tools to scan for a router’s ‘open ports’ and live devices responding on these ports.
-These scans are usually run in large batches and only the default and most commonly used ports are usually scanned, so by adjusting the default ports your devices may not appear in any generic none targeted IP scans.
+Changing all http ports on the devices accessible from the internet will make an unauthorized/malicious users life more difficult.
+People often use tools to scan for a router’s open port's and the live devices responding on these ports.
+These scans are mainly run in large batches and usually only the default and most commonly used ports are usually scanned, so by adjusting the default ports your devices may not appear in any generic none targeted IP scans.

 Only open the exact/minimum ports required to remotely access your system